Hamilton wins Styrian GP ahead of Mercedes teammate Bottas

 Hamilton came in for fresh tires soon after and then Bottas a few laps later, meaning that by Lap 38 Verstappen was second again — still five seconds adrift of Hamilton.

-Verstappen’s front wing was damaged on the right side and, with six laps remaining, his lead over Bottas was under one second.
+Verstappen’s front wing was damaged on the right side and, with six laps remaining, his lead over Bottas was down to under a second.

 Bottas overtook Verstappen on the next lap but Verstappen regained his position superbly, only to concede it again moments later as Bottas’ superior speed proved decisive.